Grosso History, Family Crest & Coats of Arms

 Early Notables of the Grosso family (pre 1700)

 Prominent among members of the family was Bartolomeo de Grossi, a 15th century painter from Parma.
 Among his works are frescoes in the Cathedral of Parma, and works in the Milan Cathedral.
-Pietro Grossi was a vicar and was mayor of Russi in 1512; Francesco di Pietro Grossi was a Senator...
-Another 64 words (5 lines of text) are included under the topic Early Grosso Notables in all our PDF Extended History products and printed products wherever possible.
+Pietro Grossi was a vicar and was mayor of Russi in 1512; Francesco di Pietro Grossi was a Senator in Ravenna in 1512.
+Carlo Grossi (c.1634-1688)...